Huy160391/PRJ301_3w_OnlineFahionShop/README.md

 #### *1. User Registration and Authentication:

-With a username and password or google account, new users can create accounts.
+With a username and password , new users can create accounts.
 Current clients can safely access their accounts by logging in.

 #### *2. Browsing and Shopping: